gowda1268/free-genai-bootcamp-2025/Sentence-constructor/readme.md

 ### Which Model

-Meta.ai is using Llama 3 70B
+Meta.ai is using Llama 3 70B parameters

 https://huggingface.co/meta-llama/Meta-Llama-3-70B